aws-samples/shopfloor-connectivity/docs/targets/aws-msk.md

 ### Compression
 Compression type (compression.type)

+Specifies the compression algorithm used for data sent to the MSK cluster.
+Compression reduces network bandwidth usage and storage at the cost of some CPU overhead.

+Possible values:

+- "none" (default): No compression
+- "snappy" : Fast compression/decompression with good compression ratio
+- "lz4" : Very fast compression/decompression
+- "gzip" : High compression ratio but more CPU intensive
+- "zstd" : High compression ratio with good performance

 **Type**: String

-Possible values:

-- none (default)
-- snappy
-- lz4
-- gzip
-- zstd

 ---
 ### CredentialProviderClient

-Name of the AWS credential provider client defined in the SFC top level configuration section [AwsIotCredentialProviderClients]
-(../core/sfc-top-level-config.md#AwsIotCredentialProviderClients) obtaining credentials using X.509 certificates from the [AWS IoT credentials provider](../sfc-aws-service-credentials.md).
+The CredentialProviderClient property specifies which AWS credential provider client to use for authentication.
+It references a client defined in the SFC's top-level configuration under [AwsIotCredentialProviderClients](../core/sfc-configuration.md#awsiotcredentialproviderclients) section.
+This client uses X.509 certificates to obtain temporary AWS credentials through the  [AWS IoT credentials provider](../sfc-aws-service-credentials.md).

 If no CredentialProviderClient is configured the [AWS Java SDK credential provider chain is used](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/credentials.html#credentials-chain)